Pupil premium

 The PE and sport premium can help primary schools to achieve this aim, providing primary schools with £320m of government funding to make additional and sustainable improvements to the quality of the PE, physical activity and sport offered through their core budgets.
 It is allocated directly to schools so they have the flexibility to use it in the way that works best for their pupils.

-Sports premium plan 2023-24 and impact statement 2022-23
+Sports premium plan 2024-25

-Sports premium plan 2022-23
+Sports premium expenditure report

 How we intend to use the grant